al3x3i/airport-map/README.md

-This is fun project.
-Create web app which shows aiports on the map
+This is fun project to create Web app which shows aiports on the map by searching them by different search criterias.
+The project itself was splitted into two parts:

+1. Develop a Web app
+2. Deploy the app to the Cloud Platform

 In this project I used next technologies: